Playwright Executor

 });

-You can also find an example of the complete Playwright-based test suite and Taurus config to run it with in examples/playwright folder of Taurus's repo.
+You can find this complete Playwright-based test suite and Taurus config to run it with in the examples/playwright folder of Taurus's repo.